DIDONEproject/musif/docs/source/CLI.md

 POSITIONAL ARGUMENTS
     PATHS
-        one or more paths; if provided, the extraction is limited to them; these paths can be absolute or relative to the current directory; all the paths should contain a common parent part; incompatible with `--source_dir`
+        one or more paths; if provided, the extraction is limited to them; these paths can be absolute or relative to the current directory; all the pa ths should contain a common parent part; incompatible with `--source_dir`

 FLAGS
     -o, --output_path=OUTPUT_PATH